 In the early 1990s, the South Korean government announced its intention to purchase a large batch of combat aircraft.
 Initially, the F / A-18 Hornet was declared the winner of the tender.
 However, due to allegations of corruption, the results of the competition were revised, and the ROKAF command opted for the F-16C / D Block 52D.
 According to the original contract, 12 fighters came assembled from the Lockheed Martin plant in Fort Worth, 36 were assembled by KAI from ready-made kits, 72 aircraft were built under license in Korea.
 The final implementation of this contract was completed in 1999.
 In 2000, an additional batch of 20 fighters was ordered, which were supposed to compensate for the natural loss of the F-16C / D Block 32 developing their resource.
 At the same time, the early modification aircraft underwent overhaul and modernization, for which about $ 2009 million was spent until 150 The full cost of the contract for the supply of the F-16C / D Block 52D was not disclosed, but as of 1999 the price of one fighter was $ 19 million.

 The first 12 fighters, assembled at the KAI plant in Sacheon, were handed over to the customer in 1994.
 In ROKAF, these aircraft were designated KF-16.
-Korean-assembled fighters were equipped with Pratt & Whitney F100-PW-229 engines with afterburner thrust of 12900 kgf, APG-68 (V) 7 radar with a detection range of air targets with EPR 1m² up to 70 km, guidance and navigation system LANTIRN.
-Like the F-15K heavy fighters assembled in Korea, the single-engine KF-16 received a number of advanced Korean-made electronic systems.
-Foreign experts note the very perfect ALQ-200K jamming equipment from LIG Nex1, as well as multifunctional liquid crystal displays and sighting equipment.
+Korean-assembled fighters were equipped with Pratt & Whitney F100-PW-229 engines with afterburner thrust of 12900 kgf, APG-68 (V) 7 radar with a detection range of air targets with an EPR of 1 m70 up to 15 km, and a LANTIRN guidance and navigation system.
+Like the F-16K heavy fighters assembled in Korea, the single-engine KF-200 received a number of advanced Korean-made electronic systems.
+Foreign experts note the very perfect equipment for jamming ALQ-1K from the LIG NexXNUMX company, as well as multifunctional liquid crystal displays and sighting equipment.

 At the end of 2011, the Air Force of the Republic of Kazakhstan announced a competition for the modernization of the KF-16.
 Among other requirements, a cardinal improvement of the onboard radar was separately stipulated.
 The Raytheon Corporation pledged to supply the new radar.
 This station will be in many respects similar to that intended for the F-16V fighter. $ 134 billion has been allocated for the upgrade of avionics and the integration of weapons for 16 KF-1 aircraft.
 ROKAF has requested a separate upgrade of 35 F-16 Block 32, which will allow the use of new types of aircraft weapons and secure communications equipment.
 Part of the funds is planned to be spent on a diagnostic system and strengthening the airframe.